-Conversely, in the Indian taxonomic literature, we are dealing with two distinct elements (Table 1) under the name P. minima: First one is an erect, robust, smooth, tetraploid taxon with bigger flowers (>7 mm across), bluish anthers, and fruiting calyces tinged purple

-(P. angulata).
-The second one is a diffuse to erect, relatively smaller, pubescent, diploid taxon with smaller (<6 mm across) flowers (parviflora or micrantha), yellow anthers, and greenish fruiting calyces (P. lagascae).
+Conversely, in the Indian taxonomic literature, we are dealing with two distinct elements (Table 1) under the name P. minima: First one is an erect, robust, smooth, tetraploid taxon with bigger flowers (> 6 mm across), bluish anthers, and fruiting calyces tinged purple (P. angulata) and the second one is a diffuse, relatively smaller, pubescent, diploid taxon with smaller (< 6 mm across) flowers (parviflora or micrantha), yellow anthers, and greenish fruiting calyces (P. lagascae).
 To elaborate further: